spaceitup/checkout-android/README.rst

         }
         String resultInfo = result.getResultInfo();

-        // Operation request has been made and "result" contains
+        // Operation request has been made and "result" contains a resultInfo, an optional Interaction and OperationResult object.
-        // an Interaction and optional OperationResult describing the operation result if (resultCode == PaymentUI.RESULT_CODE_OK) {
+        // The Interaction object is null when the user selected the same PresetAccount again. if (resultCode == PaymentUI.RESULT_CODE_OK) {
             Interaction interaction = result.getInteraction();
             OperationResult operationResult = result.getOperationResult();
         }

-        //"result" contains a resultInfo and an optional Interaction and optional OperationResult.
+        // "result" contains a resultInfo and optional Interaction, OperationResult or PaymentError.
-        //If the Interaction is null then the user closed the page before any request was made. if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
+        // The Interaction object is null when the user closed the page before any request was made. if (resultCode == PaymentUI.RESULT_CODE_CANCELED) {
             Interaction interaction = result.getInteraction();
             OperationResult operationResult = result.getOperationResult();
-        }

-        // "result" contains a PaymentError explaining the error that occurred i.e. connection error. if (resultCode == PaymentUI.RESULT_CODE_ERROR) {
             PaymentError error = result.getPaymentError();
         }
     }